-The Colorado Refugee Wellness Center (CRWC) offers an opportunity for interns seeking experience working with adult refugees from around the world as part of a six-month minor rotation.
-It is a culturally responsive behavioral health clinic staffed by mental health clinicians and Health Navigators working collaboratively in a team based, trauma-informed, holistic model.
-Mental health, social services, resources, physical health, cultural and linguistic needs are all facets considered important in assisting the multinational refugees.
-The Health Navigators are from the primary countries of origin of the clients served.
-They are key staff central to linguistically and culturally tailoring client care in their roles as interpreters, cultural brokers, and care coordinators.
-17 languages are spoken in the center.
-Interns have the opportunity to participate in cultural trainings, and to gain experience working with interpreters and staff from diverse cultures.
+Interns have the opportunity to be part of a multidisciplinary team that includes psychiatrists, psychologists, social workers, counselors, case managers, health navigators, and community outreach workers.
+Health navigators are from the primary countries of origin of the clients served and are central to providing linguistically and culturally tailored client care.
+Interns have the opportunity to participate in cultural trainings and to gain experience working with interpreters and staff from diverse cultures.
 Training activities include: individual, family, couples and group therapy.
 There are opportunities for screening or evaluating clients using culturally and language sensitive assessment instruments, and for performing evaluations specific to refugees and citizenship waiver requests (N-648 assessments).
-In late 2021, the program anticipates offering assessments for clients seeking asylum.
-Multiple grants are ongoing and opportunities to participate in grant research are often available for interested interns.
+Multiple grants are ongoing, including the SAMHSA=-funded Trauma and Resilience Youth Program (TRYP) serving 6-24 year olds; opportunities to participate in grant research are often available for interested interns.